Assyrian weddings: Bridewealth

-Bridewealth (ܢܸܓܕܵܐ) is commonly practised, even among those who reside in the diaspora.
+Bridewealth (ܢܸܩܕܵܐ) is commonly practised, even among those who reside in the diaspora.
 The tradition would involve the bridegroom's family paying the father of the bride.
 The amount of money of the bridewealth is reached by negotiation between groups of people from both families.
 The social state of the groom's family influences the amount of the bridewealth that is ought to be paid.
 When the matter is settled to the contentment of both menages, the groom's father may kiss the hand of the bride's father to express his chivalrous regard and gratitude.

-Similarly, Dwaqtet Tarra (ܕܘܩܛܬ ܬܵܪܵܐ) is a tradition where the groom’s family comes to the bride’s house to take the bride, but her brother/cousin will not let her leave the door.
+Similarly, Dḇāqtā d'Tarʿā (ܕܒ݂ܵܩܬܵܐ ܕܬܲܪܥܵܐ) is a tradition where the groom's family comes to the bride's house to take the bride, but her brother/cousin will not let her leave the door.
 This is a gesture of unwillingness to give up the daughter to the family of the groom.
-Eventually, the groom will start to bribe the bride’s family until a good sum of money is achieved, and then the bride will be allowed to meet with the groom.
+Eventually, the groom will start to bribe the bride's family until a good sum of money is achieved, and then the bride will be allowed to meet with the groom.
 This tradition is commonly performed by Assyrians in the Khabour region of Syria, where it has survived to the present day.
 However, Assyrians in Iraq and Iran also commonly perform the tradition as well.

 Bridewealth was practiced among Assyrians from Midyat until recently, and families are typically met with punishments from the church if they ask for a bride price.

 Showering of the groom

-The showering of the groom (ܚܸܒ݂ܛܵܐ ܕܚܸܬܢܵܐ) is a tradition where the male relatives of the groom meet at his home to trim his hair, shave his face, and wash his body.
+The showering of the groom (ܚܝܵܦܬܵܐ ܕܚܸܬܢܵܐ) is a tradition where the male relatives of the groom meet at his home to trim his hair, shave his face, and wash his body.
 At the same time, a group of female singers will sing a song called "Lilyana".
 This tradition is meant to physically and spiritually cleanse the groom before his wedding, and is performed by Assyrians from Hakkari and Urmia.
 The tradition of showering the groom is descended from ancient Assyria, where water was considered a form of purification against evil.

 Breaking items

-A member of the groom's family, usually a female figure, is expected to ‘steal’ a valuable item from the bride’s home and then break it in front of her family.
+A member of the groom's family, usually a female figure, is expected to ‘steal’ a valuable item from the bride's home and then break it in front of her family.
 It's believed that this trend symbolizes the coming of good luck for the marriage and the strength of the couple.
 Some families will also take part in a tradition where a jar of sweets and coins is broken onto the ground for good luck.